mako-framework/docs/02_routing_and_controllers/02_controllers.md

 $routes->get('/articles/{id}', [Article::class, 'view']);
 ```

-> Note that it is important that that the method parameter has the same name as the route parameter.
+> Note: It is important that that the method parameter has the same name as the route parameter.

 ```
 public function view($id)